chri3i/Ruvaak-Readme/README.md

 ## System Requirements

-Ruvaak is aimed at mid tier machines so a system like the following is advised: tbc
+Ruvaak is aimed at mid tier machines so a system like the following is advised:

-### 1080p
+### 1080p (my specs)
-- 2nd Gen Ryzen (2800x)/6th Gen Intel i5 CPU
+- CPU: AMD Ryzen 7 3700X
-- 16GB DDR4 Ram
+- RAM: 16GB DDR4
-- SSD
+- Drive: SSD
-- 6GB GPU (1660 super/5600XT); 8GB GPU (1070/5700XT) recommended
+- GPU: NVIDIA GeForce RTX 3070 8BG

+It will prob run good on lower specs as well but i recommend at least 6GB VRAM (GPU)

-Space required: Approx 160GB (Downloads included)
+Space required: Approx 192GB (Downloads included)

 ## Installation